-UnboundID recommends the use of ZFS[TM], which is provided with Solaris systems.
-All of the Metrics Engine's components should be located on a single storage pool (zpool), rather than having separate pools configured for different server components.
+UnboundID recommends the use of ZFS^{TM} , which is provided with Solaris systems.
+All of the server's components should be located on a single storage pool (zpool), rather than having separate pools configured for different server components.
 Multiple filesystems can be created inside the pool.
 ZFS's copy-on-write transactional model does not require isolating I/O-intensive components.
 Therefore, all available disks should be placed in the same zpool.

-The following configurations should be made to optimize ZFS for use with the Metrics Engine.
+The following configurations should be made to optimize ZFS.
 Most configuration changes require a reboot of the machine.